 Deciphering the Patterns

 Depression glass comes in an array of collectible patterns including Tea Room, Princess, Royal Lace, Mayfair, and American Sweetheart.
-But these sought-after patterns are difficult to find in pair, or as a set.
+But these sought-after patterns are difficult to find in pair or as a set.
 Even certain pieces themselves, like the Sierra-Adam butter dish, are next to impossible to find at a fair price.
-So, modern collectors follow the contemporary philosophy of mixing patterns.
-Because, if you can’t afford a rare piece to complete your set, an easy substitute in another pattern works just fine.
+So, modern collectors follow the contemporary philosophy of mixing patterns, pairing rare pieces with other, more affordable options.

 The Sierra-Adam butter dish—the Holy Grail of Depression glass collectibles—features two popular designs.
 The Adam design incorporates the depiction of feathers into the pinwheel style of the Sierra pattern, both produced by Jeanette Glass Company.
 Most educated glass dealers price this piece at more than 500 dollars, but a traditional Depression glass butter dish, featuring only the Adam design, comes in at much less.